Skip to main content

 So when AI spits out a prediction or an output, it’s your job to evaluate its accuracy and reliability by benchmarking against known outcomes, employing cross-validation techniques, using appropriate evaluation metrics, and assessing for bias and fairness.

-Artificial intelligence tools by themselves (think ChatGPT, Google Bard, and others) are most useful when they are integrated into the tools you already work with.
+Generative AI tools by themselves (think ChatGPT, Gemini, Claude, and others) are most useful when they are integrated into the tools you already work with.

 This is because you’ll spend less time switching back and forth between apps, and when AI is in the context of your workflow, it can be prompted by all of the current and historical data that you work with every day.